technofocus-pte/ppteamsintpvt/Labs/Lab 5/Lab 5 - Build a canvas app to have a conversation about your business data in a Teams app.docx.md

 ### **Task 4: Add a new table to capture company record**

-We need to add a table to maintain a list of companies we'll use as the company record, and to start a conversation about it.

 1. Select **Data** from the left-pane.
 Select **+ Add data** and then select **Create a new table**.